-Tim is an engineering leader at a local hi-tech company.
-He is very good at his trade, has a very deep understanding of the technology stack and has decent ideas about the current industry trends.
-All his career he has been very successful got promoted fairly quickly up to this level, and now his next move is stalled.
+Tim is an engineering leader at a hi-tech company in Seattle.
+He is very good at his trade, has a profound understanding of the technology stack, and has decent ideas about the current industry trends.
+He has been very successful, got promoted relatively quickly up to this level, and now his next move is stalled.
 The concern?
 He doesn’t talk in meetings.

 Tim brought it up in a recent coaching session.
 His reason for not speaking in meetings?
 He doesn’t want to share a half-baked idea and look stupid.
 He thinks it is more respectful to stay quiet when he doesn’t know everything.
 Fair point.
 Flashback 15 years, I was in the same boat as Tim.
-Luckily, nowadays there is so much research on how different people process information differently, especially the significant difference comes from introversion and extroversion.
-These differences can be addressed in a much more constructive way, on a bigger systemic level.
+Luckily, nowadays, there is so much research on how different people process information differently.
+There is a significant difference that comes from being introverted and extroverted.
+These differences can be addressed in a much more constructive way, on a systemic level.
 While that kind of change will take years, here are some immediate strategies Tim and I discussed.

-Tim usually attends a meeting when someone in his management chain forwards him the invite or if his calendar is not blocked with another meeting he agrees to attend.
-This didn’t sound like a very deliberate way of deciding.
+Tim usually attends a meeting when someone in his management chain forwards him the invite or agrees to be there if his calendar is available.
+It didn’t sound like a very deliberate way of deciding.
 No wonder he was having a hard time contributing.

 – What is the purpose of this meeting

-– What is your purpose of attending this meeting
+– What is your purpose for attending this meeting

-This will give you enough context to decide if you are the right person, and if so what kind of preparation is needed.
+Once you ask yourself such questions, it will give you enough context to decide if you are the right person, and if so, what kind of preparation is needed.

-Now there could be several good reasons why you need to attend a meeting (when you are not the meeting organizer).
+There could be several good reasons you need to attend a meeting (when you are not the meeting organizer).

 1. You are a subject matter expert.
 (Tim’s happy place)